-(1)Names and relationships of related parties with significant transactions with the Company were as follows:
+(1) Names and relationships of related parties with significant transactions with the Company were as follows:

-idiary

-idiary

-idiary
+Name of related party Relationship with the Company

+SSTI Subsidiary

+GlobalWafers Co., Ltd. Subsidiary

+Sino Sapphire Co., Ltd. Subsidiary

-vestment company 100% held by the
+GT Reinvestment company 100% held by the

-pany (note 1)
+Company (note 1)

-vestment company 100% held by the
+Kunshan Sino Silicon Technology Co., Reinvestment company 100% held by the

-ompany (note 1)
+Ltd. Company (note 1)

-vestment company 100% held by the
+GWafers Reinvestment company 100% held by the

-ompany
+Company

-Company's chairman of the board of directors
+Actron Technology Corporation (ATC) The Company's chairman of the board of directors

-the same as ATC's
+is the same as ATC's

-stee of the Company under the equity
+Sunrise Global Solar Energy Corp.
+(SGSE) Investee of the Company under the equity

-nethod (note 2)
+method (note 2)

-l director of the Company (note 3)
+Solartech Energy Legal director of the Company (note 3)

+Name of related party

+Relationship with the Company

+Sinosolar Corp

-Name of related party Relationship with the Company Sinosolar Corp Investee of the Company under the equity method Directors, supervisors, president and vice president The Company management team in Kunshan Sino Silicon Technology Co., Ltd. nd directly invested in GT.
-Due to corporate
+Investee of the Company under the equity method

+Directors, supervisors, president and vice president

+The Company management team

-- (Kunshan SST) through SSTI and directly invested in GT.
+- Note 1:Previously, the Company invested in Kunshan Sino Silicon Technology Co., Ltd. (Kunshan SST) through SSTI and directly invested in GT.
 Due to corporate reorganization starting from May 2011, Kunshan SST was acquired through GSI, and GT was acquired through GWI.
-However, after the split-off on October 1, 2011, GlobalWafers indirectly invested in Kunshan SST and GT through GSI and GWI, respectively. - Note 2: On September 17, 2010, SGSE became an equity investee of the Company, and the transactions with SGSE starting from September 17, 2010, were disclosed accordingly. - Note 3: On June 17 2011, after re-election of directors, Solartech Energy became a legal director of the Company, and the transactions between the Company and Solartech are disclosed as related-party transactions.
+However, after the split-off on October 1, 2011, GlobalWafers indirectly invested in Kunshan SST and GT through GSI and GWI, respectively. - Note 2:On September 17, 2010, SGSE became an equity investee of the Company, and the transactions with SGSE starting from September 17, 2010, were disclosed accordingly. - Note 3: On June 17 2011, after re-election of directors, Solartech Energy became a legal director of the Company, and the transactions between the Company and Solartech are disclosed as related-party transactions.